toddy86/globalwarming/README.md

 **Redundant Weather Stations**
 * Completed set intersection of StationDetails to StationRecords to ensure foreign key constraints do not fail + removal of redundant data

+**Data Enrichment**
+* Enriched the GSOD data by adding in the city, state and country name where the weather station is located.
+Data obtained using the Google Geocoding API, based on the lat and lon coordinates of the weather station

 **To-do List**
-* Finalise historical temperature dashboard
 * Implement navigation pane to other pages
-* Implement 5-day city forecast page using machine learning algorithms to predict the temperature
+* Implement 5-day maximum temperature forecast page based on an machine learning algorithm to predict the temperature.
+Compare ML prediction to met office forecast
 * Implement a long-range (i.e. 20-50 year) forecast of expected global temperatures using statistical / machine learning methods

 ## Challenges